Discord: History

 In May 2021, Discord rebranded its game controller-shaped logo "Clyde" in celebration of its sixth anniversary.
-The company also changed the color palette of its branding and user interfaces, making it much more saturated, to be more "bold and playful".
-They also changed its slogan from "your place to talk", to "imagine a place", believing that it would be easier to attach to additional taglines; these changes were met with backlash and criticism from Discord users.
+It also made the color palette of its branding and user interfaces much more saturated, to be more "bold and playful", and changed its slogan from "your place to talk" to "imagine a place", believing that it would be easier to attach to additional taglines; these changes were met with backlash and criticism from Discord users.

-In July 2021, Discord acquired Sentropy, a company that specialized in using artificial intelligence systems to monitor online networks for abusive messages to highlight problematic users, and provide recommendations to users for the means to block such messages or users.
-With the acquisition, Sentropy's tools will be used exclusively for monitoring Discord servers to help with Discord's goals to prevent harassment of users.
+In July 2021, Discord acquired Sentropy, an internet moderation company.

-Ahead of a new funding round in August 2021, Discord had reported $130 million in 2020 revenues, triple from the prior year, and had an estimated valuation of $15 billion.
-According to Citron, the increased valuation was due to the shift away from "broadcast wide-open social media communication services to more small, intimate places", as well as increased usage from the COVID-19 pandemic.
-They also captured users that were leaving Facebook and other platforms due to privacy concerns.
-Citron states that they are still in talks with several potential buyers including all major gaming console manufacturers.
+Ahead of a funding round in August 2021, Discord had reported $130 million in 2020 revenue, triple that of 2019, and had an estimated valuation of $15 billion.
+According to Citron, the increased valuation was due to the shift away from "broadcast wide-open social media communication services to more small, intimate places", as well as increased usage during the COVID-19 pandemic.
+Discord captured users who were leaving Facebook and other platforms due to privacy concerns.
+Citron says they are still in talks with several potential buyers, including all major gaming console manufacturers.
 From this, the company secured an additional $500 million in further investments in September 2021.

-In September 2021, Google sent cease and desist notices to the developers of two of the most popular music bots used on Discord–Groovy and Rythm–which were used on an estimated 36 million servers in total.
+In September 2021, Google sent cease and desist notices to the developers of two of the most popular music bots used on Discord—Groovy and Rythm—which were used on an estimated 36 million servers in total.
 These bots allowed users to request and play songs in a voice channel, taking the songs from YouTube ad-free.
 Two weeks later, Discord partnered with YouTube to test a "Watch Together" feature, which allows Discord users to watch YouTube videos together.

-Citron had posted mockup images of Discord around the proposed Web3 principles with integrated cryptocurrency and non-fungible token support in November 2021, leading to criticism from its userbase.
-Citron later stated that "We appreciate all the perspectives we've been hearing in response to the internal concept you may have seen in a tweet earlier this week and want to clarify we have no plans to ship it at this time.
-We're excited about the potential for Web3 technology and the positive ways these communities are coming together on Discord, especially those organized around environmentally friendly, creator-focused projects.
-However, we also recognize there are some problems we need to work through.
-For now, we're focused on protecting users from spams, scams, and fraud."
+Citron posted mockup images of Discord around the proposed Web3 principles with integrated cryptocurrency and non-fungible token support in November 2021, leading to criticism from its user base.
+Citron later stated that "We [...] want to clarify we have no plans to ship it at this time."